noaa-oar-arl/hysplitplot/README.md

 To generate a trajectory plot using a trajectory dump file, say, tdump found in HYSPLIT's working directory, run

-    $ python ~/hysplit_graf/trajplot.py -itdump
+    $ python ~/hysplitplot/trajplot.py -itdump

-It is assumed that hysplit_graf is unpacked at the top-level of your home directory.
-If the hysplit_graf directory is located elsewhere, use that path to run trajplot.py.
+It is assumed that hysplitplot is unpacked at the top-level of your home directory.
+If the hysplitplot directory is located elsewhere, use that path to run trajplot.py.
 The command-line arguments for the trajplot.py script have the same format and meaning as the TRAJPLOT program in HYSPLIT.